 Frequently Asked Questions (FAQs)

-No, like most archives and special collection repositories, materials in the collections are non-circulating and must be used in the Archives reading room.
-The only exception to this rule is that we will loan materials to the office of origination, although we still prefer that materials are used in the Archives.
+No, like most archives and special collection repositories, materials in the collections are non-circulating and must be used in the University Archives reading room.

 Yes, in most cases photocopies can be created.
 However, researchers are not permitted to make their own photocopies, and due to the fragile nature of materials some items may not be able to be duplicated at all.
 Requests for a large number of copies may exceed our staff resources, but we will make suggestions as to how to satisfy your request.
 Photocopies are $.30 per page.
 We accept cash, checks (payable to Indiana University Archives), credit cards, or you may charge the copies to an IU departmental account.
 At this time, we are unable to CampusAccess cards.
 You may also use your own camera or phone to take pictures of manuscript materials as long as the flash is off.